×

 What are the schools in Dusseldorf like?

 "The International School of Dusseldorf (ISD) is one of the best international schools in Dusseldorf.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISD offers a rigorous academic program that prepares students for university studies and provides them with the skills and knowledge to become global citizens.
 The bilingual school, the Internationale Schule Düsseldorf (ISD), is a private school that offers a bilingual education in German and English.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISD offers a comprehensive curriculum that prepares students for university studies and provides them with the skills and knowledge to become global citizens.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Düsseldorf (ISD) is another excellent international school in Dusseldorf, Germany.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISD offers a rigorous academic program that prepares students for university studies and provides them with the skills and knowledge to become global citizens.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Düsseldorf-Neuss (ISD-N) is a private, bilingual school that offers a bilingual education in German and English.
 The school is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISD-N offers a comprehensive curriculum that prepares students for university studies and provides them with the skills and knowledge to become global citizens.
-The school also offers a variety of extracurricular activities, such as sports, music, and art," commented one expat when asked about in Dusseldorf.
+The school also offers a variety of extracurricular activities, such as sports, music, and art," wrote an expat with kids at in Dusseldorf.

 What are the pros and cons of living in Dusseldorf?